spdx/spdx-3-model/model/Licensing/Properties/concludedLicense.md

 or Snippet and other information to arrive at a reasonably objective conclusion as to what license governs it.

-If a concludedLicense has a NONE value, this indicates that the SPDX data creator has looked and did not find any license information for this software Package, File or Snippet.
+If a concludedLicense has a NONE value (NoneLicense), this indicates that the SPDX data creator has looked and did not find any license information for this software Package, File or Snippet.

-If a concludedLicense has a NOASSERTION value, this indicates that one of the follows applies:
+If a concludedLicense has a NOASSERTION value (NoAssertionLicense), this indicates that one of the following applies:
 * the SPDX data creator has attempted to but cannot reach a reasonable objective determination;
 * the SPDX data creator has made no attempt to determine this field; or
 * the SPDX data creator has intentionally provided no information (no meaning should be implied by doing so).

-A written explanation of a NOASSERTION value MAY be provided in the licenseComment field.
+A written explanation of a NOASSERTION value (NoAssertionLicense) MAY be provided in the licenseComment field.

 If the concludedLicense for a software Package, File or Snippet is not the same as its declaredLicense, a written explanation SHOULD be provided in